Latterell Venture Partners

 Series A in 2007

-Evoke Pharma, Inc. is a specialty pharmaceutical company based in Solana Beach, California, focused on developing treatments for gastrointestinal disorders.
-Founded in 2007, the company is advancing its lead product candidate, Gimoti, an investigational metoclopramide nasal spray designed to relieve symptoms associated with acute and recurrent diabetic gastroparesis in women.
-Gimoti aims to offer a novel delivery method through the nasal mucosa, potentially improving the effectiveness of traditional oral therapies for patients suffering from gastrointestinal diseases.
-Evoke Pharma recognizes the significant unmet medical needs in this field and seeks to provide enhanced treatment options by developing improved formulations of existing drugs.
-The company has established strategic partnerships with various clinical and regulatory experts to support its product development efforts and plans to continue pursuing collaborations for new acquisitions and asset investments.
+Evoke Pharma, Inc. is a specialty pharmaceutical company headquartered in Solana Beach, California, dedicated to developing and commercializing treatments for gastrointestinal disorders.
+Founded in 2007, the company primarily focuses on addressing significant unmet medical needs within the gastroenterology field.
+Its lead product candidate, Gimoti, is an investigational metoclopramide nasal spray formulated to provide systemic delivery through the nasal mucosa.
+Gimoti is designed to relieve symptoms associated with acute and recurrent diabetic gastroparesis in women and has completed Phase III clinical trials.
+Evoke Pharma aims to enhance patient care by developing improved versions of existing therapies and leveraging partnerships with clinical and regulatory experts to advance its product development efforts.

 Talima Therapeutics